-Week 9/ October 23, 2017:
+Week 9/ March20, 2017:

-a) Looking at the media world of today and how to invent/reinvent the profession of photojournalism in a world where newspapers and magazines are shutting down at an ever increasing rate.
+- a) Looking at the media world of today and how to invent/reinvent the profession of photojournalism in a world where newspapers and magazines are shutting down at an ever increasing rate.
 Are the Internet and websites part of the solution?
-Find a series of articles to
+Find a series of articles to prove your case about the future of journalism or photojournalism.
+These articles can have any format, published papers, articles on the web or your from your own writings - b) How to present a body of work, seek employment opportunities and remain a true believer of its own photography. - c) By looking over and over at photographs, developing its own style and understanding the historical aspects of the medium.

-- prove your case about the future of journalism or photojournalism.
-These articles can have any format, published papers, articles on the web or your from your own writings - b) How to present a body of work, seek employment opportunities and remain a true believer of its own photography. - c) By looking over and over at photographs, developing its own style and understanding the historical aspects of the medium. - d) We will spend time looking at your Skyline images, when you arrive in the classroom; you should all download your images on a computer so that we can view them together.
+Week 10/ March 27, 2017:

-Week 10/ October 30, 2017:
+- a) Looking at several documentaries that we can find about some famous photographers to learn more about their methods and ethics. - b) You have the same assignment (due April 17, 2016) for every student.
+Chicago is quite famous for its Elevated Subway System; shoot a set of images using the trains, the Platforms or anything you want to as your backdrop.

-- a) Looking at several documentaries that we can find about some famous photographers to learn more about their methods and ethics. - b) You have the same assignment (due November 6, 2017) for every student.
-Chicago is quite famous for its Elevated Subway System; shoot a set of images using the trains, the Platforms or anything you want to as your backdrop. - c) Bring me a one-page text about a photographer you appreciate and you show us a selection of his images in front of the class. - d) Imagine the perfect story that you would like to tell.
-Put a few sentences down on a second paper with your ideas around this photo shoot and sell the idea to the class just like you would sell the idea to your editors. - e) Go online or to your favorite Library and bring a strong quote about Photography and share your thoughts with the class about the words and the meaning of these words.
-With fifteen different thoughts, we should have a very interesting class discussion.
+- c) Bring me a one-page text about a photographer you appreciate and you show us a selection of his images in front of the class. - d) Imagine the perfect story that you would like to tell.
+Put a few sentences down on a second paper with your ideas around this photo shoot and sell the idea to the class just like you would sell the idea to your editors.